Hum Tum (2022 TV series)

 Hum Tum (lit.
 'Me and You') is a 2022 Pakistani Ramadan special television comedy drama series, produced by Momina Duraid under her production banner MD Productions.
 Directed by Danish Nawaz and written by Saima Akram Chaudhry, it aired on Hum TV from 3 April 2022 to 3 May 2022, with the last episode airing on the first day of Eid-ul-Fitr 2022.
 The series starred Ahad Raza Mir, Ramsha Khan, Sarah Khan and Junaid Khan as leads.

-The series revolves around two houses in one neighborhood where one house has intelligent girls while the other possesses good mannered boys.
+The series revolves around two houses in one neighborhood.
+The family in one house includes three intelligent girls, while the other household has good mannered boys.
 The series met with positive reviews, critical acclaim and praises from audience across Pakistan, India, UAE, UK and Bangladesh.
 At the 9th Hum Awards, the series received four nominations and won Best Onscreen Couple Popular for Ahad Raza Mir and Ramsha Khan.

 Plot

 Qutub Mahal consists of Qutub Ud Din, Ulfat (his wife), his father Safiullah who is a tik-toker and three intelligent daughters - Maha, Neha, and Sasha.
 Qutub always desired having a son, and so he treated Adam (his neighbor Sultan's son) like his son.
 Adam, who always aspired for father's love and never got it from Sultan, deeply respected and cared for Qutub too.
 Due to this, Neha and Adam shared a mutual dislike and always got in fights with each other.
 However, their older siblings - Maha and Sarmad were much more mature.